Rabbit-Company/Passky-Server/README.md

 ## What is Passky?
 Passky is simple password manager, which works on a zero trust architecture.
 That means only user will be able to decrypt his passwords.
 So users can safelly store their passwords on any server.
 That means if a server on where all passwords are stored get hacked, hacker won't be able to decrypt passwords and data on this server will be useless for him.

-**We highly suggest you to deploy Passkey server via docker-compose for better security.**
+**We highly suggest you to deploy Passky server via docker-compose for better security.**

 Please be aware that this project is still work in progress.